I picked this week to cover just how different the fish stocking programs are between Oregon and California for non-anadromous fish.

 Presently, anglers catching one of these jumbo stocked cats are required to release them in return for cash or merchandise.
 After all, raising catfish this heavy is very expensive – and they do a much better job of generating fishing interest and turnout while they are still in the water.

-While I applaud California for stocking some truly impressive fish the mindset of many of the anglers pursuing these fish greatly concerns me.
+While I applaud California for stocking some truly impressive fish, the mindset of many of the anglers pursuing these fish greatly concerns me.
 These fish should not be considered the equal of similar-sized fish that have had to endure the constant dangers of growing up in the wild.

 Further evidence that even some of California’s more seasoned anglers suffer from this “mindset” was when a rather famous Florida-strain largemouth bass was snagged off her bed in Dixon Lake.
 While “Dottie” definitely weighed enough to top the world record, the fact that the angler even considered turning the illegally-caught bass in for record consideration is very troubling.

-A more recent example of this mindset is the huge spotted bass that was caught in late November.
+A more recent example of this mindset is the huge spotted bass that was caught in late November of this year.
 The bass was weighed on three different accurate scales at eleven pounds four ounces, or slightly more.
 After all that trouble, the lucky angler tried to keep the lake that produced this potential world record a secret – calling the lake “Lake B” and then starting rumors that it was caught on Lake Berryssa, although it is far more likely it was caught at Bullards Bar Reservoir.

 My position is that if you cannot bring yourself to honestly state where you caught a fish you are submitting for a state or world record – don’t submit it.
 Oregon doesn’t accept fish for state records that are caught out of waters not open to the public.
 But they slipped up when they accepted as a state record, a largemouth bass caught from a private pond near Butte Falls.
 Fortunately, that record has since been eclipsed by a bass from a pond in Springfield that does have public access.